bocchino/DPJ-UR/README.md

 DPJ-UR
 ======

-This is the public repositor for the DPJ-UR (DPJ with Unique Regions) research project.
+This is the public repository for the DPJ-UR (DPJ with Unique Regions) research project.

 Papers describing this project are in preparation.